-Sacramento Bankruptcy Attorneys: Chapter 7 and Chapter 13
+Sacramento Bankruptcy Lawyers: Chapter 7 and Chapter 13

-There is no stigma for filing bankruptcy, so don’t let debt ruin your life.
-Abraham Lincoln, Donald Trump, Henry Ford, and Mark Twain are among the many who have filed bankruptcy.
-We want to help you.
-We will hold your hand through the entire process and be available any time of the day to answer questions or provide support.
+Our Sacramento bankruptcy lawyers want to help.
+We will work with you through the entire process.
+The bankruptcy attorneys will be available any time of day to answer questions.
 We understand the terrible feeling of having to file bankruptcy and the stress that surrounds the decision.
-Our understanding of a Sacramento bankruptcy and Rancho Cordova bankruptcy makes it possible for us to ensure that your bankruptcy is handled properly and quickly.
-Our bankruptcy attorneys do not want to prolong your stress.
-Our bankruptcy attorneys want to quickly get you started on your new path.
+Our understanding of the bankruptcy process ensures your bankruptcy is handled properly and quickly.
+Our Sacramento bankruptcy attorneys don’t want to prolong your stress.
+We want to quickly get you on the path to a fresh start.

-By filing a Sacramento bankruptcy or Rancho Cordova bankruptcy, you can regain control of your life.
+By filing a bankruptcy, you can regain control of your life.
 We will make every effort to personally facilitate a smooth and easy transition for you to start over fresh.
 Below are several frequently asked questions about bankruptcy.
 If you have any questions, please don’t hesitate to contact one of our Sacramento bankruptcy lawyers.

-We provide free consultations on all bankruptcy matters.
-This means you will not be charged to talk with us about your case.
+We provide free consultations on all bankruptcy law matters.
+You will not be charged to talk with us about your case.

 There are dozens of reasons to file bankruptcy.
-Most of our clients file bankruptcy because of high medical bills, but there are dozens of reasons to file.
-For example, if you’re only making the minimum payments on your credit cards and have no expendable cash on a monthly basis, bankruptcy might be an option for you, but we will not know until we meet with you.
+Most of our clients file because of medical bills and business debts.
+Bankruptcy might be an option for you, but we will not know until we meet with you.
 We’ve advised several individuals against filing because it wasn’t in their best interest.
-A free consultation allows you to get a complete understanding of the process and it may help you in deciding whether this is the best option for you.
+A free consultation allows you to get a complete understanding of the process.
+The free consultation may help you in deciding whether this is the best option for you.
 It’s free, so why not?

 Why File Bankruptcy?

-One of the many advantages of filing for bankruptcy includes an “automatic stay,” which stops all creditors from collecting a debt or taking legal action against you.
-Filing bankruptcy may also eliminate most of your unsecured debt, like credit cards.
-It may also stop a foreclosure, lawsuits, wage garnishments, harassing phone calls, and even repossessions.
+One of the many advantages of filing for bankruptcy includes an “automatic stay.”
+This ” automatic stay” stops all creditors from collecting a debt or taking legal action against you.
+Filing bankruptcy may:

 How Do I Choose?
 Chapter 7 Bankruptcy or Chapter 13 Bankruptcy?

 There are two main consumer bankruptcies: Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.
-In essence, a fresh start allows the debtor to either enter a repayment plan or liquidate the debtor’s assets to pay debts.
+These Chapters allow the debtor to either enter a repayment plan or liquidate the debtor’s assets to pay debts.
 Repayment plans let the debtor reorganize their debts, reduce their monthly payments, and to stretch the debts over a period of three to five years.
 Liquidation is the process of selling the debtor’s assets and using those proceeds to pay the debts.
 Choosing the “Chapter” most applicable to your situation is absolutely critical.
-We are here to help you make this critical decision and represent our clients by:
+We are here to help you make this critical decision.
+We represent our clients by:

 - Working with you step-by-step through the bankruptcy process;